the article and data that initiated the Ravenstonedale project

 The maroon one is a paperback which is an exact reproduction of the original Volume I which was published in 1996 by The Book House in Cumbria.
 Copies are still available from Books Cumbria (£5 + P+P)

-The green one is a hardback original copy of vol II, published in about 1916 and very occasionally available on ebay or at Abe Books (see above).
+The green one is a hardback original copy of vol II, published by Abel Heywood, Manchester in about 1916 (the publication date is NOT shown on the book) and very occasionally available on ebay or at Abe Books (see above) at anything between £40 and £80.

 'About Ravenstonedale': two articles extracted from The Monthly Magazine, both published in 1801 (Neither article is credited with the name of the author).
 The articles describe all aspects of the parish and make interesting reading, though in Part One, the author appears rather critical of the farming methods adopted: